adambard/learnxinyminutes-docs/hcl.html.markdown

 // When type is not specified or is mixed of scalars they will be
 // converted to strings.

-// IDEs (such as IntelliJ) syntax highlighting
-// plugin would offer type completion features.
+// Use modern IDEs for type completion features.
 It does not matter
 // in which file and in which order you define variable, it becomes
 // accessible from anywhere.